jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

     i = h(client identity|queried name|client public address) % n

+When the hash function only takes into account the name and nothing else, different clients will algorithmically arrive at the use of the same resolver for the same names.
+This can be undesirable.
+When address and identity information is used alongside the name, this is no longer a problem.

 ## Suffix-based

 A variant of the {{namebased}} approach is that one does not consider the full name, but rather the main domain, i.e., example.com rather than www.example.com.
 To do this, one can use a public suffix list that provides information about commonly used domain names.